SFBayLaser/icarus-sigproc-tools/README.md

         <li>The modules are designed to run in python 3.6 or above (tested in 3.7)</li>
         <li>One will need access to the standard python include packages numpy, scipy and matplotlib</li>
         <li>Access to the input root data files is with the <a href="https://uproot.readthedocs.io/en/latest/">uproot package</a> where you can find instructions on installaion (e.g. through pip or conda)</li>
-        <li>Graphics output is performed with the <a href="https://plotly/python/">plot-ly</a> package which provides for a nice interactive user experience (though, warning, can be memory intensive)</li>
+        <li>Graphics output is performed with the <a href="https://plotly/python/">plot-ly</a> package which provides for a nice interactive user experience (though, warning, can be memory intensive), installation instructions can be found on the linked page (e.g. using pip or conda)</li>
-        <li>Also useful for the 3D event views is the <a href="https://ipywidgets.readthedocs.io/en/latest/">ipywidgets</a> package those this is not required for the basic analysis</li>
+        <li>Also useful for the 3D event views is the <a href="https://ipywidgets.readthedocs.io/en/latest/">ipywidgets</a> package those this is not required for the basic analysis.
+Again installation instructions are on the linked page</li>
         <li>Finally, you will need to be able to run a <a href="https://jupyter-notebook.readthedocs.io/en/stable/">jupyter notebook</a>
     </ul>
     <li>The main idea is to have this installation running on your laptop (e.g. the above works nicely on a macbook pro) with input data files copied to your local machine.
 However, provided the above libraries are available, no reason to not run the cro-magnon form (i.e. over network to an icarus gpvm machine)</li>